Dr. Kate Truitt & Associates

 If there’s post-traumatic stress, there’s also post-traumatic resilience.
 In this psychoeducational video, you can learn more on how neuroplasticity makes post-traumatic resilience at a neurobiological level possible.

-Supporting Neuroplasticity through Havening Touch
+Supporting Neuroplasticity through Mindful Touch

 Leaning into Difficulty with Curiosity, Self-Compassion and Inner Wisdom